ex3ndr/llama-coder/README.md

 * m - slow on MacOS
 * g - slow on older NVidia cards (pre 30xx)

+## Troubleshooting

+Most of the problems could be seen in output of a plugin in VS Code extension output.

 ## Changelog

 ## [0.0.10]
 - Adding ability to pick a custom model
+- Asking user if he wants to download model if it is not available

 ## [0.0.9]
 - Adding deepseek 1b model and making it default